ceddlyburge/bootstrap-starter-master-view/README.md

 # Elm Master Page Type for "Bootstrap Starter"

-This repo contains types and functions that represent the Bootstrap Starter template (https://getbootstrap.com/docs/4.3/examples/starter-template/)
+This repo contains types and functions that represent the Bootstrap Starter template (https://getbootstrap.com/docs/4.3/examples/starter-template/).
+It is part of a [blog post about scaling views in Elm](https://www.freecodecamp.org/news/scaling-elm-views-with-master-view-types/)

 ## Usage